 In OKRs, the objective is what you want to accomplish.
 The key results are quantitative metrics used to measure the accomplishment of the objective.
 OKRs are transparent and public.
 To know more about OKRs, read Boost your startup growth with OKRs.

 A weekly check-in is a productivity method that helps monitor daily actions.
 A simple survey that provides an opportunity to identify, prevent and fix issues in real-time.

-The answers to the survey become guides for 1:1 session between managers and employees.
+The answers to the survey become guides for one-on-one sessions between managers and employees.
 With weekly check-ins, there are less regular meetings on work progress.
-They encourage everyone in the company to contribute and have personal planning habits for continuous improvement.
+They encourage everyone in the company to contribute and have personal planning habits for continuous improvement and engaged team.